dphiggs01/Wormcat_batch/README.md

 * The Sheet Names within the spreadsheet should ONLY be composed of Letters, Numbers and Underscores (_) other characters may cause the batch process to fail!
-* Each sheet requires a column name "gene ID" (This column name is case sensitive)
+* Each sheet requires a column name 'Sequence ID' or 'Wormbase ID' (This column name is case sensitive)

 ### To Run the Batch Process